orb-lang/helm/README.md

 But then again, aren't we all.
 Pull requests gratefully accepted.

-It features an innovate "top mode" interaction paradigm, an incomplete but hopefully comprehensible command set, and a curated dark color scheme.
+It features an innovative "top mode" interaction paradigm, an incomplete but hopefully comprehensible command set, and a curated dark color scheme.

 The knit code for `femto` is written in Lua, which will be changed by one letter once Djikstra indexing and the new parser are complete.